jeffdoubleyou/signedrequest4j/readme.markdown

 With SignedRequest4J, it's so simple to execute 2-legged or 3-legged OAuth 1.0 signed HTTP requests.

+### Why update this old thing in 2020?

+I am working on something that uses SignedRequest4J to build OAuth 1.0 headers and needs to be updated to use HMAC-SHA256 which was not implemented.
+Instead of rewriting everything, I just assumed it would be easier to add HMAC-SHA256 to this repo.
+I can't find another library which is capable of simply building a stand-alone OAuth 1.0 HTTP header.

+### Why is it not merged upstream?

+Project appears to be archived.

 ### 2-legged OAuth

 * Service Provider, Consumer